Blast. Pretreat. Coat.

 We specialize in media blasting, powder coating, and painting for customers in the states of Nebraska, Iowa, Kansas, Missouri, and the surrounding Midwest.
 Kaser Blasting & Coatings is a division of Kaser Painting, Inc., established in 1987.

-Blasting involves directing a high-pressure stream of abrasive media (i.e., steel grit or crushed glass) at a part, stripping the surface of old paint or rust.
+Blasting involves directing a high-pressure stream of abrasive media (i.e., steel grit, aluminum oxide, or crushed glass) at a part, stripping the surface of old paint or rust.
+After media blasting, the surface is ready for painting or powder coating.

 Liquid coating is more versatile than powder coating, but is more labor intensive and generally more expensive on common parts.
 When it comes to extremely large or heavy parts, or if durability is less of a concern, liquid coating is more efficient than powder coating.